Frame Your Self-Image With Positive Words: Be Your Champion

 Instead, talk about how you are a problem-solver, hard-working, and results-oriented.
 Discuss how you evaluate strategy, execute, communicate, and build strong relationships to motivate a team.
 This is how you relate your answer to the job role.

-The key to this is crafting your answer (specifically) around the job advert and industry.
+The key is crafting your answer (specifically) around the job advert and industry.
 Give related experiences (of your previous role) where applicable.
 Select positive words in your vocabulary to produce better outcomes now and in any other interview.

 Maintain Honesty

 This isn’t bad, but it can put you under some heat and make you exaggerate and create a façade about yourself.
-You can exaggerate a little but not too much.
+You can exaggerate a little, but not too much.
 After all, you are selling yourself.

 But if you lie, you may shoot yourself in the foot.
-Recruiters may sense you’re lying or worse, find out later after hiring you.
+Recruiters may sense you’re lying or find out later after hiring you.

 The only way around this is to be moderate and honest.
 Don’t focus all your energy on impressing.
 Be honest about your expertise, passion, learning experiences, desires, motivation, etc.